 Making unnecessary small talk, I nervously handed over my three coupons to the seasoned clerk, expecting some sort of unwelcome glance or comment.
 She simply scanned them with no big fanfare and gave me my total.
 “Well, that was easy,” I thought, relieved it was over.
 I just saved $3.
 Three whole dollars that I would not have saved otherwise.
 I was immediately hooked, but the road to out and proud “coupon clipper” was not an easy one.

 For months, I stood strong on my requirements: an empty checkout lane with a female clerk, which meant many late-night shopping trips.
 My advantage was that, over time, I was secretly honing my money-saving skills.
-Coupon clipping is not a conversation most sons have with their mothers, let alone their fathers.
-Fathers may talk about the birds and bees with their male offspring, but they rarely discuss the importance of bargains and budgets.
+Coupon clipping is not a conversation most mothers have with their sons, let alone from their fathers.
+Fathers may talk about the birds and bees with their male offspring, but they rarely discuss the importance of bargain hunting and budgeting.

 In this culture, coupons are often associated with being “cheap” — and “cheap” for men often implies you’re not good enough.
 If a man uses a coupon, he must not be able to afford the full price and, therefore, could not be successful.
-Daughters, on the other hand, are often groomed from a young age on the lessons of being a good domestic goddess.
+Daughters, on the other hand, are often groomed from a young age on the lessons of being a good “domestic goddess.”
 A woman uses a coupon and she’s considered a smart shopper.
+Not true for a man — he uses a coupon and is considered “cheap.”

 My secret was starting to get out.
 Where I was disappearing to late at night?
 Where was I getting all of this extra money?
 People started asking questions.
 I finally gathered enough courage to tell my best friend first, “Yep, I’m a coupon clipper!”
 And, once he accepted me, I admitted who I truly was to my parents, co-workers and roommates.
 What a relief to no longer have to keep my coupons tucked away in a shoebox under my bed.